arnauKL/sideutils/ashew/README.md

 ```

 ## Limitations / future expansions:
+- No piping
-- No piping or redirecting
+- No redirecting
 - No globbing
 - Input parsing is very limited:
     - commands have to be in one line